Turning Federated Data Chaos into Controllable Decision Systems

 Schema Breaking Changes High Low Immediate Block at validation

-Quality Rule Violations Medium Medium Hours-Days Alert + human review
+Quality Rule Violations Medium Medium Hours to days Alert + human review

 Semantic Drift Medium High Weeks Flag for collaboration